PATHWAYS TO PHILOSOPHY

 The structure of the Pathways presence on the web is more organic than hierarchical, which reflects the fact that the web sites have grown and developed over a number of years.

 If you are a returning visitor and are wondering what happened to the old Pathways home page, you can find it here.
 Some of the links have been changed as they pointed to pages that no longer exist.
+Or you can choose your entry page from previous versions dating back to 1999.

 If you want to know more about me, have a look at my Brief CV.
 There's a recent interview Geoffrey Klempner on taking philosophy beyond academia by Jules Evans of the Centre for the History of the Emotions Queen Mary College, University of London conducted as part of his project Philosophical Communities for the Arts and Humanities Research Council.